-Just to give you an idea of what a sub-modality is, an internal picture could be large or small, colour or black and white, close to you or far away.
+Just to give you an idea of what a sub-modality is, an internal picture could be:

 These are three categories of visual sub-modalities.
 These sub-modalities are like a filing system.
 They’re the mental equivalent of putting some documents in a folder of a certain colour and other things in a folder of another colour, to help you tell them apart and keep track of them.

 It is through sub-modalities that you make the millions of distinctions you make every second.

 It is through sub-modalities that you are able to: